B-town Gets Ready To Attend Deepika Padukone & Ranveer Singh's Grand Reception Party

 Jacqueline Fernandez

-Jacqueline Fernandez shared an picture of herself getting ready to attend Deepika Padukone and Ranveer Singh's wedding reception at the Grand Hyatt in Mumbai.
+Jacqueline Fernandez shared a picture of herself getting ready to attend Deepika Padukone and Ranveer Singh's wedding reception at the Grand Hyatt in Mumbai.

 |